 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Fish with a relish like this would be perfect for any phase of the South Beach Diet and this tasty recipe is also low-carb, Keto, low-glycemic, gluten-free, Paleo, or Whole 30 approved.
+Salmon with Tomato Olive Relish like this would be perfect for any phase of the original South Beach Diet, although the relish is relatively high in fat so you might want to use less olive oil for South Beach.
+This tasty recipe is also suitable for low-carb or Keto diets and is gluten-free, Paleo, or Whole 30 approved.

 Find More Recipes Like This One: